gresm/pygame_february/README.md

 Download it to your computer (you can click green "(_arrow down_)code" button and choose download zip).
 Unpack and open its directory.
 Run main.py You need [python installed](https://www.python.org/) and [pygame](https://www.pygame.org/).
 Written in python 3.8.
-Higher should work (pygame doesn't support version 3.10), lower not tested.
+Higher should work, lower not tested.